morrislab-pc/lab_website/content/tutorials/open_sesame.md

 weight: 0
 ---

-[OpenSesame](https://osdoc.cogsci.nl) is a program designed to help researchers develop experiments in the behavioral sciences.
+We design and program our studies using [OpenSesame](https://osdoc.cogsci.nl) a experiment building environment, within which we can run a number of Python libraries specifically designed for implementing experiments in the behavioral sciences.

 <!--more-->